-San Francisco, in the beloved Bay Area of Northern California, has many unique Christmas traditions, including a lighted city skyline and some entertaining musical events, but visitors and locals will also find traditional events going on throughout the season.
-The best and most festive events happening this Christmas in the hilly "City by the Bay" include everything from a holiday ice skating rink to a lighted boat parade to some fun shopping.
+The best and most festive San Francisco Christmas events include everything from a holiday ice skating rink to a lighted boat parade to some fun shopping.
 Revelers can also hop on a famous cable car and make their way to various parts of town to watch the lighting of huge, well-adorned trees, along with concerts and ballets.

 Delight in the City Lights at Their Holiday Best

-Near the ferry building downtown, The San Francisco Embarcadero Center's four buildings are outlined in 17,000 lights every holiday season, giving the San Francisco skyline a distinctive look.
+The San Francisco Embarcadero Center's four buildings are outlined in 17,000 lights every holiday season, giving the city skyline a distinctive look.

-A free family winter carnival precedes the seasonal illumination ceremony, followed by fireworks.
-It all happens the Friday before Thanksgiving, but the Holiday Ice Rink opens in early November for several weeks, through the holiday season.
-You'll find the rink in Embarcadero Plaza across from the historic Ferry Building.
+In Embarcadero Plaza across from the historic Ferry Building, they host a free family winter carnival before the seasonal illumination ceremony.
+That happens the Friday before Thanksgiving, but the Holiday Ice Rink opens in early November and stays open through the holiday season.

 The best place to see the lights is to get away from them a bit.
-One of the best viewing spots is from Treasure Island (exit Interstate Highway 80 in the middle of the Bay Bridge).
-If you can't get all the way out there, walk to the end of Pier 7 in The Embarcadero.
+One of the best viewing spots is from Treasure Island.
+To get there, exit Interstate Highway 80 in the middle of the Bay Bridge.
+If you can't get to Treasure Island, walk to the end of Pier 7 near the Ferry Building.

 Enjoy Christmas Tree Lighting Ceremonies

 Christmas tree lighting ceremonies draw crowds, who continue to visit throughout the season.
 The biggest, splashiest-looking trees go up at: